 Leading universities around the world

-Medical Doctor International Studies is an innovated pre-medical program that prepares students to take the entrance exams for the European Medical Schools .
+Medical Doctor International Academy is an innovated pre-medical program that prepares students to take the entrance exams for the European Medical Schools .
 We are the official representatives of several International European Medical Schools and serve as a bridge between those schools and our students.
 International European Schools are all taught in English and offer students from all over the world a more affordable and accessible medical degree than the (contending) US Medical Schools.
 Whether you are seeking a career in medicine, dentistry, or veterinarian studies, our course will help you achieve your goal.
 At MD International Studies, we understand that acceptance to medical school has become increasingly more difficult and seemingly impossible to achieve.
 These odds have deterred some of the brightest and most passionate students from pursuing a medical career.

 With MEDICAL DOCTOR the whole world is waiting for you - study medicine abroad